 Continuing Education Credits

-The Natural Hazards Workshop is pleased to offer preapproved education credits for Certified Floodplain Managers (CFM), Certified or Associate Emergency Managers (CEM/AEM), and Certified Planners.
+The Natural Hazards is pleased to offer preapproved education credits for Certified Floodplain Managers (CFM), Certified or Associate Emergency Managers (CEM/AEM), and Certified Planners.

 Certified Floodplain Manager Education Credits

 Workshop attendance will count as 12 pre-approved continuing education credits under the Association of State Floodplain Managers Certified Floodplain Manager Program.